eliranhaze/beautify-oxsc/README.md

-# beautify-oxsc
-Beautify Oxford Scholarship pages for readability.
+a chrome extension that makes Oxford Scholarship pages beautifulyl readable.